-The labyrinth, opened this month to the public, is the same one that once occupied the clinic’s property at Lee Highway and George Mason Drive.
+The labyrinth is the same one that once occupied the clinic’s property at Lee Highway and George Mason Drive.
 When the clinic closed in 2009, the labyrinth’s stones were pried from the earth — the pieces of its seven-circuit path of contemplation painstakingly numbered and stored in a county warehouse.
 It sat there for four years until 2013 when three acres of land became available at 10th Street North and North Barton Street.

-The story of its relocation began several years ago, when the county received the use of the land from a developer and began talking to neighbors about what their plans for the space.
+The story of its relocation began several years before this, when the county received the use of the land from a developer and began talking to neighbors about what their plans for the space.
 Rocky Run Park, of which Barton is a part, was rebuilt for active recreational activities with playgrounds and ball courts.
 Neighbors sought a quieter, more contemplative space on the south end, near 10th Street North — someone even mentioned the possibility of a labyrinth.

 Kathy von Bredow, a county landscape architect, walked through the property and saw potential in its large trees, which created a sense of isolation despite the nearby busy streets.
 She spotted a huge white oak that struck her as a “mother tree” that could give the site direction and focus.
 She knew the clinic’s labyrinth was in storage.
 It seemed to her that this was the place for it.